paninski-lab/yass/README.rst

 Running tests
 -------------

+To run tests and flake8 checks (from the root folder):

 .. code-block:: shell

+    pip install -r requirements.txt

-    pytest
+    pytest --flake8

 Building documentation
 ----------------------

 You need to install graphviz to build the graphs included in the documentation.
 On macOS:

 .. code-block:: shell